Is your child not motivated to try new things, giving up fast on challenging tasks, or refusing to play independently?

 Here are some quick tips:

 - Reward effort and persistence, not the outcomes.
-Help them see that they are able to do things for themselves and for others!
+Help them see that they are able to do things for themselves and others!

-- When they ask for help, try to offer the minimum necessary boost - like clicking the zipper of a jacket together, but then encouraging them to pull the tab up.
+- When they ask for help, try to offer the minimum necessary boost - like clicking the zipper of a jacket together, then encouraging them to pull the tab up.